RepRapLtd/Electric3DPrinter/README.md

 This is discouraging.
 But it is only the simplest possible simulation of the simplest possible pattern of currents.
 There are many variables that I have not altered, such as different voltages at different electrodes (they don’t all have to be either off or on), different persistence times for one pattern, *V*, and fading dynamically between voltage patterns at the electrodes.
 Now I have the basic simulation written all these will be easy to experiment with.

 If these experiments can be made to produce more hopeful results, then I will change the simulation to full 3D rather than the 2D disc.
-This is straightforward as it just means adding a*z* term to the partial differential equation along the cylinder axis and then solving in the entire cylindrical volume, rather than just a disc slice of it.
+This is straightforward as it just means adding a*z* term to the P.D.E. along the cylinder axis and then solving in the entire cylindrical volume, rather than just a disc slice of it.
 Visualising the results will be rather like visualising a CT scan – a solid contour in the volume of constant charge integral would be triangulated and plotted in 3D.

 * * * * *